Main data source: "Venture Catalyst", Donald L. Laurie. Executive summary by Vadim Kotelnikov.

 GE Equity's Goals

-GE Equity invests approximately $1bn annually in growth capital for private companies exhibiting strong growth and established business models.
+From 1995 to today, they've had over $5 billion of assets under management.
+GE Equity invests in private companies exhibiting strong growth and established business models.

 GE Equity's initial plan was only to invest in areas unrelated to GE, with an eye toward making some money.
 Having understood how equity investing and growth are converged, the top management of GE Equity changed the company's strategy.
 It was decided that GE Equity should make investments in companies, technologies, and distribution channels that could further the strategic interests of the various GE businesses.